-Required Text: Silberberg, Chemistry, The Molecular Nature of Matter and Change, 7th edition.
+Required Text: Silberberg, Chemistry, The Molecular Nature of Matter and Change, 8° edition.
+(The 6° & 7th editions are

-Prerequisites: Chemistry 50 and Intermediate Algebra, or satisfactory score on Chemistry placement test.
-It has been my experience that students background in Calculus or Physics.
+Prerequisites: Chemistry 25 and Intermediate Algebra, or satisfactory score on Chemistry placement test.
+It has been my experience that students who received a grade of C in Chemistry 25 seldom complete this course.

+This course is a descriptive course in General Chemistry.
+Often, a concept in Chemistry is more easily explained if a student has a background in Calculus or Physics.
 Where necessary, I will provide the necessary background or provide an alternative explanation.
 A solid background in algebraic manipulation is necessary and will be assumed.

-This course is a descriptive course in General Chemistry.
-Often, a concept in Chemistry is more easily explained if a student has a